DZhang47ucas/Cube-/README.md

 After implementing your method, edit `utils/env_utils.py` to return your environment object given your chosen keyword.

 Use `tests/timing_test.py` to make sure basic aspects of your implementation are working correctly.

+One of the new environments created in this reproduction was the game Bloxorz.
+The environment files and objects are already added.

 # Parallelism
 Training and solving can be easily parallelized across multiple CPUs and GPUs.